 These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 Corticosteroids modify the body's immune response to diverse stimuli.
 Intralesional injection with either a syringe or an automatic needleless injector usually decreases the size of draining sinuses.
 The injection of 0.05-0.25 mL of triamcinolone acetonide suspension (2.5-10 mg/mL) into each lesion is recommended for its anti-inflammatory effects.
 This treatment can be repeated every 2-3 weeks if necessary.
 The anti-inflammatory effects of systemic corticosteroids may be useful in acute exacerbations.
 Prednisolone 60 mg/day with lower maintenance doses provides some long-term control.

-Clinical Context: Inhibits androgen binding to target cells.
+Clinical Context: Cyproterone is not available in the US.
+Inhibits androgen binding to target cells.

 Combined treatment with the antiandrogen cyproterone acetate and ethinyl oestradiol has been shown to be of benefit to women with long-standing hidradenitis suppurativa.